binohead/wowchemy-blog/content/post/testpost/index.md

   focal_point: Center
   preview_only: false
 ---
-Here's a test of everything about this
+Here's a test of everything about this again.

+Specifically, I'm testing whether MWeb will work to edit these posts, or if I'm better off with Zettler or Typora.
+It certainly seems that searching for another publishing mode had mixed results.